QazyBi/Simple_Distributed_File_System/README.md

 ---
 ![client nameserver only](https://github.com/QazyBi/Simple_Distributed_File_System/blob/main/img/client_nameserver_only.jpg)
 # Description of communication protocols
 We used 2 ways of communication: HTTP methods and sockets; to compare and work with both of them.
+We used port 8080 to communicate.
 ## Description of communication between Client and NameServer
 The communication happens via GET and POST methods.
 Several examples:
 ```